Common Myths About the HPV Vaccine

 FACT: Infection can occur from a single partner, in a single instance of sexual activity.

-MYTH: Women who get the HPV vaccine don’t need a Pap test.
+MYTH: Women who get the HPV vaccine don’t need regular Pap tests.

 FACT: Women who are vaccinated against HPV still need to get regular Pap smears to screen for cervical cancer.
-Both Gardasil and Cervarix protect against the two most common strains of HPV that cause cervical cancer in he United States (HPV-16 and HPV-18).
-(Gardasil 9, approved by the U.S. Food and Drug Administration in December, protects against nine strains in all.)
+Both vaccine brands, Gardasil and Cervarix, protect against the two most common strains of HPV that cause cervical cancer in the United States (HPV-16 and HPV-18).

-FACT: They offer only partial protection, as they don’t cover all portions of the genitals.
+FACT: Condoms only offer partial protection, as they don’t cover all portions of the genitals.

 MYTH: The odds of contracting an HPV infection are quite low.

-FACT: HPV infection is actually quite common and the virus is spread by skin-to-skin contact.
-It’s true that most cases of HPV infection are sexually transmitted, but even people who have never had sexual intercourse can be infected by the virus.
+FACT: HPV infection is quite common and infects about 13 million Americans a year according to the CDC.
+While it’s true that most cases of HPV infection are sexually transmitted, even people who have never had sexual intercourse can be infected by the virus since it can be transmitted through skin-to-skin contact.